Baso1st/keep-auto/README.md

 # keep-auto
-Automates the add collaborator feature of keep.
+Automates the add collaborator feature of Google Keep.